dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 1. Why does the future rewards are important?
 Can't we just take into account only **immediate rewards** (i.e. $$\gamma = 0$$)?

    *Firstly, predicting future rewards gives agent an ability to think "three steps ahead".*
-*Secondly, in almost all games and scenarios, first actions are more important than later one.
-That's why rewards for earlier actions includes all rewards for further actions.*
+*Secondly, in almost all games and scenarios, first actions are more important than later ones.
+That's why rewards for earlier actions include all rewards for further actions.*
-*And finally, thirdly, rewards in many games are delayed to the end of the game, so without reward discountation actions during the game won't have any reward label at all.*
+*And finally, rewards in many games are delayed to the end of the game, so without reward discounting, all actions except last one will have zero reward values.*
 2. Then why we just dont take **total discounted future reward** (i.e. $$\gamma = 1$$)?

-   *The more we will go into the future, the more uncertainty we will get.
-Imagine you are playing poker or any card game - there will be no guarantee that actions that lead you to the states in past will lead you to the same states in future, and further you will go, the lesser probability to repeat the same sequence of states will be.*
+   *The more we go in the future, the more uncertain we get.
+Imagine you are playing poker or any card game - there will be no guarantee that actions that lead you to the states in the past will lead you to the same states in the future, and the further you go, the smaller probability to repeat the same sequence of states.*

-**Deep Q Network (DQN)** is probably one of the most famous deep reinforcement learning algorithms nowadays, which uses a core idea of **Q-learning** ([1998, Sutton et al](https://webdocs.cs.ualberta.ca/~sutton/book/bookdraft2016sep.pdf)).
+**Deep Q Network (DQN)** is probably one of the most famous deep reinforcement learning algorithms nowadays, which uses a core idea of **Q-learning** ([Watkins and Dayan, 1992](http://www.gatsby.ucl.ac.uk/~dayan/papers/cjch.pdf)).
 Classic Q-learning algorithm contains a function approximator $$Q(s_t, a_t) = \mathbb E[R_t\|s_t, a_t]$$, which predicts *maximum discounted reward if we will perform action `a` in state `s`*.
 In Q-learning given function approximator represented as a table (called Q-table), where rows - all possible states, columns - all available in-game actions.
 During learning, such table fills with *maximum discounted rewards* for each action in each state.
 Since we will learn from raw screen pixels, even with resizing and preprocessing game screen there will be an extremely huge number of all possible states in Q-table.
 Concretely, in our case, where will be $$256^{84 \cdot 84 \cdot 4}$$ $$\approx  1.4\times10^{67970}$$ possible states in table, multiplied by the number of actions, which is $$\approx 10^{67961}$$ GB of RAM memory (4 byte float).
 And that is where comes Deep Q-Network, replacing huge and hulking Q-table with relatively small deep neural network.
 The main idea of DQN is to compress Q-table by learning to recognize in-game objects and their behavior, in order to predict **reward for each action** given the *state* (example is shown in figure 5).
 When rewards for all possible actions in current state recieved, it becomes really easy to play - just choose an action with the highest expected reward!